yecohn/yecohn.github.io/about.md

 ---

 Hey there !
 I am Joshua, I love to write about new things I learn.
 I love to post about ML research and system.
-Currently working on LLMs at AI21labs.
+I am Currently working on LLMs at AI21labs.

 ### More Information